QubesOS/qubes-doc/customization/windows-template-customization.md

     1. Run windows drive cleaner as Administrator.
     2. Enable all the task and run the cleaner

- * CCleaner file cleaning
-    1. Install CCleaner free
-    2. Copy the attached ccleaner configuration file in CCleaner program file folder
-    3. Run ccleaner with all option set except "wipe free space" (it will also remove user history and preferences)
-    4. Run ccleaner only with the option "wipe free space".

-        It will write zeros in all unused space.
+ * SDelete file cleaning (Not sure whether this is usefull for R4.0 because of lvm thin provisioning)
+    1. Download SDelete from Microsoft (e.g. https://technet.microsoft.com/en-us/library/2009.08.utilityspotlight.aspx)
+    2. With the following command you overwrite free space with zeros at drive c:

+           sdelete -z c:

        This will allow you to strip the root.img file later

  * TemplateVM stripping

     Ensure that you know what you are doing in this section as you may destroy by error your template root.img file.

-    * If you ran ccleaner with "wipe free space", follow the following procedure
+    * If you ran sdelete to overwrite free space with zeros, follow the following procedure

         1. from dom0, go to /var/lib/templates-vm/yourtemplate